paulhopkins11/aws-greengrass-poc/README.md

-# Covers how to set up greengrass POC from Cloudformation
+Covers how to set up a greengrass POC from Cloudformation

+## Summary

+At the end of this POC you will have a AWS Greengrass stack containing:

+* 1 x Core
+* 1 x Group
+* 2 x Devices

+You will have verified that you can send messages from one devices to another

 ## Assumptions